lojikil/pastiche-npm-public/presentation.md

 ---

-# Package Lifecycle: the whole shebang
+# package lifecycle: the whole shebang

 all the manual steps we've done previously, rolled into one command: